br33dlove/UiWrapper/README.md

 }
 ```

 The UiModel interface extends Parcelable, and the UiModel subclass has it's state saved by the UiWrapper when unbinding and restored when binding if it was previously stored.
-In this example List<Data> is non-parcelable and so if the state variable is State.DATA, then we store State.LOADING instead an let the list get garbage collected.
+In this example we treat List<\Data\> as non-parcelable and so if the state variable is State.DATA, then we store State.LOADING instead and let the list get garbage collected.

 Note that we stored LOADING, but did not change the State variable in case the UiModel persists and therefore the data list also persists.
 An example of the UiModel instance persisting after being parceled is if the user leaves the screen/app, but the activity does not get killed, or if the activity undergoes a configuration change (where the activity actually is killed!).
 Therefore, this trick in writeToParcel() is to handle the Android system requiring extra memory and allowing us to come back from that, we go and re-fetch the data, but otherwise ignoring it.

+#### Changing and checking the state of the UI

-As the UiModel holds the state of the UI, we need methods to update the state.
-These will roughly match some of the methods in the DataListUi interface and will be called by the DataListUiWrapper class:
+As the UiModel holds the state of the UI, we need methods to update the state as things happen in the app.
+These will roughly match some of the methods in the DataListUi interface and will be called by the DataListUiWrapper class.
+We may also want to offer methods that query the state of the UI.

+Here are the methods added to the DataListUiModel to update and query the UI state:

 ```java
 public class DataListUiModel implements UiModel<DataListUi> {